 We hope the TJ Ryan Foundation can enhance the relationship between researchers and policy- makers in Queensland, whether in government or in opposition.
 The Research Associates include ex-public servants as well as academics.
 A number of us have been both.

 Unlike most other think tanks, we are all working ‘pro bono’, and operating on the whiff of an oily rag.
 So we have to thank Ron Monaghan and Brett Young from the QCU for the ‘in kind’ support they have provided in getting us established as a company, setting up our website, and giving me ‘data entry’ training.

-(Talk delivered at the launch of the Foundation, 27 February 2014)
+[Address delivered at the launch of the TJ Ryan Foundation, 27 February 2014]

-Dr Scott is now Consulting Editor, TJ Ryan Foundation.
+Dr Scott is now Consulting Editor for the TJ Ryan Foundation.